kenyee/requery-wiki/Immutable-types.md

 ### Immutable types

 You can combine requery annotations (and even some JPA annotations) for use with immutable types.
 However there are some limitations to consider when using immutable types.
-The general workflow for using immutable types is that immutable types are used in selection queries (reading) and insertion/deletion/updates (writing) are done via the SQL DSL only.

 Limitations to consider:

 * Immutable types cannot contain relational links
 * Immutable types must be buildable via a builder class or static create method
-* Immutable types can only be queried only, they can not be inserted/updated/deleted via `EntityStore` API (this may change based on feedback).

 Example using Google [AutoValue](https://github.com/google/auto)